Skip to main content

 • Tobacco related companies,

-• Companies making revenue from extraction and production of fossil fuels,
+• Companies making revenue from the extraction and production of fossil fuels,

-A full list of investment holdings, and quarterly sector analysis is available on the Financial Disclosures webpage.
+A full list of investment holdings and quarterly sector analysis are available on the Financial Information webpage under 'Investment Portfolio list by year'.

-Details on the actions we are taking to address climate change through our investments are featured within our 10-Point Climate Action Plan.
+Details on the action we are taking towards addressing climate change through our investments are featured within our 10-Point Climate Action Plan.
+You can also find out more about our approach to responsible investing on the University's blog here, and on our Sustainability Team blog here.

 University Finance Committee